fulmiiiiine/Quick-assist-WIKI/tos.md

 ---

 ## **2. Features and Purpose**
-Mavis is designed to enhance your Discord experience by providing [briefly describe the bot's primary functions, e.g., "moderation tools, interactive games, and utility features"].
+Mavis is designed to enhance your Discord experience by providing features such as:
+- Ticket management for efficient support handling
+- Member statistics tracking
+- Support commands to assist server users
+- Additional utility and interactive features to improve server management and engagement.

 ---